 Starting Point

-However, enough numbers and history – everything a tourist needs to know is contained in the phrase: all paths lead from Göreme.
-Because from the uncrowned capital of the region, usually start both walking and automobile exploration of the area.
+However, enough for numbers and (ancient) history – everything a modern tourist needs to know is contained in the phrase: all paths here lead from Göreme.
+Because from the uncrowned capital of Cappadocia, usually start both walking and automobile tours of the area.

 Walks through numerous valleys, trips to underground cities… Even balloon flights over Cappadocia also start from Göreme.

-Moreover, interestingly, those who wish begin to collect at 3 am.
-For taking off exactly at dawn.
+Moreover, interestingly, those who wish to part in them begin to collect at 3 am.
+For taking off exactly at dawn

-Is this attraction, especially loved by tourists, expensive?
-In 2023, the price may break into the region of 200-250 € per person.
+Is this attraction, which is considered the first thing to do in Cappadocia, expensive?
+In 2024, the price of the high season fluctuates in the region of € 180-220 per person.
 But out of season, you can arrange a flight for two-thirds of this sum.

 The Meskendir Valley is distinguished by extremely picturesque, even slightly unearthly landscapes.
 Most people prefer to view them from the air.
 But there are enough adherents of hiking.

-- Fortunately, the area is landscaped and equipped with very informative signs
+Fortunately, this area is landscaped and equipped with very informative signs

-In the Red Valley you will see the houses of the gnomes.
-And in Pink, so named because of the soft pastel shade in which the rocks are painted in daylight, there are many cave churches.
+In the Red Valley of Cappadocia you will see the houses of the gnomes.
+And in the Pink one, so named because of the soft pastel shade in which the rocks are painted in daylight, there are many cave churches.

-The city of Chavushin is famous for its rock completely eroded by human dwellings.
+The town Chavushin is famous for its rock completely eroded by human dwellings.
 It is very interesting to climb this prehistoric “human hill”.
 And then enjoy the surrounding scenery.

 Göreme

-Main highlights of Open Air Museum are churches, many of which have preserved Byzantine frescoes.
-Perhaps the most famous is the Dark Church.
+Main highlights of the local Open Air Museum are churches, many of which have preserved Byzantine frescoes.
+Perhaps the most famous construction here is the Dark Church.

 Light enters it through one small window, which favorably affected the preservation of the original frescoes.
-The admission ticket is worth the extra money – on top of what you paid to enter the museum itself.
+The admission ticket is worth the extra money – over the sum you paid to enter the museum itself.

-South of Göreme is located one of the local Love Valleys, lined with giant stone fingers.
+South of Göreme is located one of Cappadocian Love Valleys, lined with giant stone fingers.

 Pashabag